VirtoCommerce/vc-docs/user_docs/docs/storefront/shopping/compare-products.md

     !!!
 Note
         Only 5 products can be compared at a time.

-1. Click **Compare** in the popup notification or in top menu to open the compare list.
+1. Click **Compare** in the popup notification or in the top menu to open the compare list.

     ![compare](../media/compare-button.png)